-- Bank and legal confirmations obtained as part of the (a) auditor's procedures; - Minutes of meetings of shareholders and of those charged (b) with governance; and - Such other records or documents as the auditor considers (c) necessary in the circumstances of the entity. - 16.
-If the auditor identifies significant transactions outside the entity's normal course of business when performing the audit procedures required by paragraph 15 of this Auditing Standard or through other audit procedures, the auditor shall enquire of management about: (Ref: Para.
+- Bank and legal confirmations obtained as part of the auditor's procedures; (a) - Minutes of meetings of shareholders and of those charged with governance; and (b) - Such other records or documents as the auditor considers necessary in the (c) circumstances of the entity. - If the auditor identifies significant transactions outside the entity's normal course of business 16. when performing the audit procedures required by paragraph 15 of this Auditing Standard or through other audit procedures, the auditor shall enquire of management about: (Ref: Para.
 A24-A25) - The nature of these transactions; and (Ref: Para.
 A26) (a) - (b) Whether related parties could be involved.
 (Ref: Para.
 A27)